 How to push results further

-- Pin a voice spec block at the top of every rewrite: sentence length target, banned phrases, allowed devices.
+- Pin a voice spec block at the top of every rewrite: sentence-length range (not a single target), banned phrases, allowed devices.
 Compose it once per author and reuse.

 - For translations, prefer the localize template (#4 / #14) over the translate template (#7) when the target audience is clearly different from the source.